We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A smashed finger is a common injury that occurs when a heavy object or an object with enough force behind it impacts the finger.
+A smashed finger occurs when a heavy object or an object with enough force behind it impacts the finger.
 Common causes include dropping an object on the finger, hitting it with a hammer, or closing a finger in a door.

 A smashed finger may cause: